ARM-software/ebbr/source/chapter1-about.rst

 By definition, all BBR compliant systems are also EBBR compliant, but the converse is not true.

-This specification is referenced by RISC-V platform specification [RVPLTSPC]_.

 Conventions Used in this Document
 =================================